openshift/boilerplate/boilerplate/openshift/custom-catalog-osd-operator/README.md

 ### Workflow
 * The app-interface job runs every week and calls `make update-versions` which should update the version files if a new version is available.
-* If a new version is available, the job should commit to master which should trigger the automated build job (`make build-push`).
+* If a new version is available, the job should commit to master which should trigger the automated build job (`make catalog-build-push`).
 This should build and push the newer version of the catalog image to quay.io, ready to be used by OSD clusters.
 * Depending on app-interface configuration, SREP can choose to either automatically update the operator versions fleet wide as a result of the new version available or manually promote the new version using the same method used to promote SREP maintained operators.